Gabrrpr/WD-Seatwork-3/readme.md

 - What are key components
 - What technology used and how it is used

+Seatwork #3 compassess header and footers design in a theme of Adventure time.
+This designs describes the feel of the land of ooo.
+The colors

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->